user4-33/rsh-improElectronics/README.md

     - `~/Library/Application Support/SuperCollider/startup.scd` for macOS,
     - `~/.config/SuperCollider/startup.scd`, according to the xdg base directory specification for Linux or
     - `C:\\SuperCollider\\startup.scd` (or similar, depending on the location of the SuperCollider installation) for Windows
-  - and to be chosen via "File" -> "Open startup file" in SuperCollider.
+  - and to be chosen via `File` -> `Open startup file` in SuperCollider.
 Of course, you can also use your own startup file but take a look at this one first.

-- a folder called "buffers"
+- a folder called `buffers`
   - This folder contains several .wav-soundfiles/buffers for playback and source-target-resynthesis.

 - rsh-improElectronics_speakerTesting.scd